mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-supported-environments.md

 [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) is supported.

-Mendix Operator can:
+Mendix Operator can perform the following tasks:
-* provide a static access key and other credentials to environments (a static config);
+* Provide a static access key and other credentials to environments (a static config).
-* or handle the lifecycle of a storage container - by creating a dedicated container and Azure Managed Identity for every new environment, and ensuring that an environment can only access its dedicated container (through the environment's Managed Identity); this feature works with Mendix 10.10 (or later versions).
+* Handle the lifecycle of a storage container by creating a dedicated container and Azure Managed Identity for every new environment, and ensuring that an environment can only access its dedicated container (through the environment's Managed Identity); this feature works with Mendix 10.10 (or later versions).

 A complete list of supported Azure Blob Storage modes and their required role assignments (permissions) for each one is available in [storage plan](/developerportal/deploy/standard-operator/#storage-plan) configuration details.